 Living in a foreign country brings with it a treasure trove of wonderful opportunities, including an ability to travel more.
 This works out especially fruitful when your new home is a busy city of millions of people and you need a total escape to stay balanced from time to time.
 So take those opportunities and escape!
 Next on my bucket list is Africa, where safaris are a massive part of the lifestyle and culture.
+Something like a south africa safari is a lifetime dream of many as it offers the unique chance to experience an environment and witness wildlife unlike that of their homeland.
 If you want to disconnect and become one with nature then embrace African culture and try out a safari – and here’s why.

 1. It recharges your battery with beauty

 One of the best reasons for taking a safari as an expat is that you can immerse yourself in the full-scale beauty and magnificence of Africa.
 As I know from experience, expat life can be strikingly different to what we might have been used to in the past.
 This is especially true if you go from living someplace rather relaxed to moving to a mega metropolis.
 A safari would definitely help to disconnect from the hustle and bustle of expat life in order to appreciate the beauty, elegance, and the awesome primal power of the natural world.